inorganik/countUp.js/README.md

 <script src="./main.js" type="module"></script>
 ```

-To support IE and legacy browsers, use the `nomodule` script tag to include separate scripts that don't use the module syntax:
+If you prefer not to use modules, use the `nomodule` script tag to include separate scripts:

 ```html
 <script nomodule src="js/countUp.umd.js"></script>